UG Year 3 information

 What to do if things go wrong

-The third year is a crucial year for your studies, and it is essential that you make the School aware of any difficulties you are experiencing which you feel are affecting your work, or which might affect your work.
+The third year is a crucial year for your studies, and it is essential that you make the Department aware of any difficulties you are experiencing which you feel are affecting your work, or which might affect your work.

 You can talk to me in confidence about any aspect of your third year studies, and I'll be as helpful as I can.
 This may involve directing you to other support services the University provides for dealing with problems such as finding accommodation, dealing with harassment, personal counselling and medical advice.
-You can find out more about these services from the School's student services pages.
+You can find out more about these services from the Department's student services pages.

 You may also wish to approach your Personal Tutor from your First and Second years, or your Project Supervisor (who becomes your personal tutor for this year), to discuss things.

 It's crucial that you keep us informed of any difficulties you experience.
 If you don't, we can't help you, and we would like to help you.
 Most importantly we will need documentary evidence of any problems that you would like us to consider: this can include a doctor's note (or similar) and you must complete a Mitigating Circumstances Form.
-The School Handbook describes our Mitigating Circumstances procedures in detail.
+The Department Handbook describes our Mitigating Circumstances procedures in detail.
 If in doubt, please ask me.

 Course unit selection